Rangga11268/SrbMotorV2/QWEN.md

 -   User management in admin panel
 -   Search functionality in admin panels
 -   Dashboard with statistics
+-   Separated motor specifications into dedicated table for better organization

 ### 3. Database Schema